-In addition, a student who has experienced a sexual assault, domestic violence, dating violence, or stalking is also encouraged to report such incidents to Erikson's Title IX Coordinator (the Vice President for Finance and Operations) at (312) 893-7120.
+In addition, a student who has experienced a sexual assault, domestic violence, dating violence, or stalking is also encouraged to report such incidents to Erikson's Title IX Coordinator (Dr. Ayanna Brown, Associate Vice President for Justice, Equity, Diversity and Inclusion) at (312) 755-2250.